- Academic Affairs

-Polypropylene is a durable inexpensive plastic resin which is commonly used to contain material during autoclaving.
-Polypropylene plastic pans with 6-12 inch sides are favored over polyethylene and polystyrene because polypropylene can withstand autoclaving without melting.
+Polypropylene is a durable, inexpensive plastic resin that is commonly used to contain material during autoclaving.
+Polypropylene plastic pans with 6- to 12-inch sides are favored over polyethylene and polystyrene because polypropylene can withstand autoclaving without melting.

 Note: When using polypropylene containers, add extra processing time to the autoclave decontamination cycle because polypropylene does not conduct heat well.

 Stainless steel containers are durable and come in a variety of sizes and shapes.
 Stainless steel is a good conductor of heat.
 Where waste containment is mandatory, stainless steel containers may be the container of choice because they are durable.
 Restaurant supply companies are a good source for these types of pans.

 Polypropylene bags are used to contain materials during decontamination cycles within autoclaves.
 Also known as “biohazard bags” or “autoclavable bags,” they come in a wide variety of sizes, shapes and colors.